Skip to main content

 Atmos Stacks

-Stacks are a way to express the complete infrastructure needed for an environment.
-Think of a Stack as an architectural "Blueprint" composed of one or more Components and defined using a standardized YAML configuration.
+Stacks define the complete configuration of an environment.
+Think of Stacks like an architectural "Blueprints" composed of one or more Components configurations and defined using a standardized YAML configuration.

 Conventions